sandeepsharma99/python_hitesh_chaudhary/python_notes.md

 print(repr(string))  # Output: 'Hello\nWorld\t!'

 # Q: List and its method []
-Ans : list is a ``mutable & Ordered`` data structure stores mixed datatypes(int, str, bool, and even other lists). it can contain duplicate items
+Ans : list is a ``mutable & Ordered`` collection of mixed datatypes(int, str, bool, and even other lists). it can contain duplicate items
 ```Python
     syntax : mylist = [1, 2, 3, 4, 5]
 ```